Recommended vaccinations for those under the age of two

 Caution

-Further vaccinations or boosters are not recommended for this vaccination after the child is 24 or 32 weeks old.
+Further vaccinations or boosters are not recommended for this vaccination after the child is 24 weeks old.
 The vaccine is only intended for this age group.

 Six-in-one vaccination against diphtheria, lockjaw, whooping cough, polio, haemophilus influenzae B and hepatitis B